ardanlabs/gotraining/topics/concurrency/channels/README.md

 ## Channels
 Channels are a reference type that provide a safe mechanism to share data between goroutines.
 Unbuffered channel provide a 100% guarantee of delivery that data has passed from one goroutine to the other.
 Buffered channels allow for data to pass through the channel without such guarantees.
-Unbuffered channels require both a sending and receiving goroutine to be ready at the same instant before any send or receive operation can complete.
-Buffered channels don't force goroutines to be ready at the same instant to perform sends and receives.

 ## Notes

-* Use channels to orchestrate goroutines, not to synchronize access to shared state.
-* Unbuffered channels provide a 100% guarantee that data has been exchanged at some point in space and time.
-* Buffered channels provide a way of maintaining continuity.
-Don't use them just for performance.
-* Buffered channels if used incorrectly can increase latency not reduce it (Buffer Bloat).
-* Closed channels can provide a system wide mechanism for notifications.
-* A send on an unbuffered channel happens before the corresponding receive from that channel completes.
-* A receive from an unbuffered channel happens before the send on that channel completes.
-* The closing of a channel happens before a receive that returns a zero value because the channel is closed.
+It about keeping the data moving between goroutines with the least amount of risk and with greatest amount of integrity and predictability.
+This is a game of trade-offs that can't be isolated to one data flow but all the data flows in the system.

+## Design Guidelines

+* Learn about the [design guidelines](../../../reading/design_guidelines.md#Channels) for channels.

 ## Diagrams